 - Relationship with your spouse

 It is important to note that there are other potential relationships that individuals in recovery may wish to mend.
-These may include relationships with sponsors, teachers, coaches, coworkers or bosses, for example.
+These may include relationships with sponsors, teachers, coaches, coworkers or bosses.

 Rebuilding Trust in Yourself